-Although collisions are often called “accidents,” the truth is that there is ususally someone to blame for the crash.
+Although collisions are often called “accidents,” the truth is that there is usually someone to blame for the crash.
 In the case of truck crashes, the two drivers involved in the collision are not the only potential parties who could be at fault.
 The commercial carrier that owns the truck or runs the trucking company can be held liable if the company was negligent in its duties and placed other road users at risk.

 The Many Forms of Trucking Company Negligence